thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 Because the compiler executes these steps in order when it runs, it's natural to think about creating them in order.
 The problem is compounded by the educational material on creating languages.
 Teaching material focuses a **lot** on the many methods by which you can parse text.
 It's to the point that the wonderful [Crafting Interpreters](https://craftinginterpreters.com/) felt the need to include [a note](https://craftinginterpreters.com/compiling-expressions.html#design-note) explaining why they are brushing over parsing.
 This over emphasis on parsing could lead one (certainly led me) to believe that parsing is the best place to start on a new language.
 However, there's no rule that states things have to be created in this order.
 In fact, doing things this way is impractical if you're designing a language from scratch.
 Trying to create syntax for your language without first knowing its semantics is a trap.
 It's like trying to design a vehicle's interior without knowing how many wheels it will have or how its engine will power them.
 You might design the interior to comfortably seat 4, but if you discover down the line you're designing a motorcycle you're in trouble!

 So how do I overcome my parsing problem?
 I'll simply not write a lexer or parser.
 I can't get stuck writing a parser if I don't start writing one.
 I can come back later and add a parser once I've designed more of the internals of my language.
 My hope is having the other steps (Type Checking, Code Generation, etc.) will provide a guiding hand for what my parser should look like when I do eventually write one.
 The goal of writing a parser is to produce an AST.
 But we don't have to parse our AST out of text during prototyping, we can design an AST and then construct it ad hoc where we need it.
-Then the question is, if we're not starting with lexing/parsing then what step do we start with?
+Then the question is, if we're not starting with lexing/parsing, then what step do we start with?
 The answer is type inference (surprise), but it's relevant to answer why we're starting with type inference.

-To explain why we're starting with our types, look no further than the explanation in [Practical Foundations for Programming Languages](http://www.cs.cmu.edu/~rwh/pfpl.html):
+To understand why we're starting with our types, look no further than the explanation in [Practical Foundations for Programming Languages](http://www.cs.cmu.edu/~rwh/pfpl.html):
 > Types are the central organizing principle of the theory of programming languages.
 Language features are the manifestations of type structure.
 The syntax of a language is governed by the constructs that define its types, and its semantics is determined by the interactions among those constructs.

 Types inform every other part of our language design, so it's important we nail them down first.
 Conversely, once we've designed our types the syntax and semantics of our language should easily fall out of our type system.